aws-user-group-toolkit/otto-taxonomy/knowledge/aws_user_groups/vienna/aws_ug_vienna.md

   - **19:40 - 19:45**: Thank You & Closing (Wrap-up and sponsor appreciation)
   - **19:45 - Open End**: Networking (Free discussion, drinks, and socializing)

+# AWS User Group Vienna - Meetup Types and Special Events

-### 2.2 Meetup Types and Special Events
+## 2.2 Meetup Types and Special Events

 AWS User Group Vienna organizes a variety of meetups to accommodate different audience interests and learning preferences.
-Here is an overview of all different formats within the different User Groups we manage:
+Here is an overview of the different formats within the User Groups we manage:

-#### **Technical Deep Dive Sessions**
+### Technical Deep Dive Sessions

-- Focused, in-depth explorations of AWS topics such as Kubernetes on AWS, AI/ML, Data Lakes, and security best practices.
+- **Description**: Focused, in-depth explorations of AWS topics such as Kubernetes on AWS, AI/ML, Data Lakes, and security best practices.
+- **Features**:
-- Feature advanced talks by AWS Heroes, community experts, and AWS Solution Architects.
+  - Advanced talks by AWS Heroes, community experts, and AWS Solution Architects.

-#### **Beginner-Friendly Sessions**
+  - Detailed case studies and real-world applications.
+- **Example Meetup**: *AWS Meetup #41 - hosted by APA-Tech* (November 6, 2024)
+  - **Talks**:
+    - "Advanced Kubernetes Deployments on AWS" by an AWS Solutions Architect.
+    - "Implementing Data Lakes with AWS Lake Formation" by a community expert.

+### Beginner-Friendly Sessions

-- Designed for newcomers to AWS, covering foundational topics like IAM, EC2, and S3.
+- **Description**: Designed for newcomers to AWS, covering foundational topics like IAM, EC2, and S3.
+- **Features**:
+  - Simplified explanations and step-by-step guides.
   - Interactive Q&A sessions to help attendees get started.

-#### **Lightning Talks and Panel Discussions**
-- Short, engaging presentations (5-10 minutes) where multiple speakers share quick insights.
+- **Example Meetup**: *AWS Meetup #42 - hosted by R-IT* (January 29, 2025)
+  - **Talks**:
+    - "Introduction to AWS Identity and Access Management (IAM)" by a community member.
+    - "Getting Started with Amazon S3 for Beginners" by an AWS Solutions Architect.

+### GameDays & Immersion Days

+- **Description**: Interactive, hands-on events where participants engage in real-world scenarios using AWS services.
+- **Features**:
+  - **GameDays**: Team-based challenges simulating real-world issues, fostering collaboration and problem-solving skills.
+  - **Immersion Days**: In-depth workshops focusing on specific AWS services or solutions, guided by experts.
+- **Example Meetup**: *AWS Meetup & GameDay #40 - hosted by Raiffeisen Informatik* (October 8, 2024)
+  - **Activities**:
+    - "AWS GameDay: Disaster Recovery Simulation" where teams worked to restore services during a simulated outage.
+    - "Immersion Workshop: Building Scalable Applications with AWS Lambda" led by an AWS Solutions Architect.

+### AWS Stammtisch

+- **Description**: Informal networking events held in a casual setting, typically a Biergarten, allowing AWS enthusiasts to connect without formal presentations.
+- **Features**:
-- Panel discussions featuring AWS experts and users sharing real-world cloud adoption experiences.
+  - Casual discussions about AWS technologies and experiences.

-#### **Hackathons & Hands-on Labs**
-- Hands-on AWS training where attendees can deploy real applications on AWS.
-- Live coding sessions and guided labs with AWS credits provided for experimentation.
+  - Opportunities to build relationships within the community.
+- **Example Meetup**: *AWS Stammtisch - Summer Edition* (July 2024)
+  - **Activities**:
+    - Gathering at a local Biergarten for drinks and AWS-related conversations.
+    - Sharing personal projects and seeking advice from peers.

+### AWS Community Days

+- **Description**: Flagship annual events bringing together AWS users from various regions for expert talks, networking, and deep technical sessions.
+- **Features**:
+  - Sessions led by industry leaders and AWS Heroes.
+  - Opportunities for networking with a broader AWS community.
+- **Example Event**: *AWS Community Day DACH* (October 2024)
+  - **Highlights**:
+    - Keynote on "The Future of Cloud Computing" by an AWS executive.
+    - Breakout sessions on topics like Serverless Architectures, AI/ML advancements, and Security Best Practices.

+By offering these diverse meetup formats, AWS User Group Vienna aims to cater to the varied interests and skill levels within the AWS community, fostering continuous learning and collaboration.

 ### 2.3 Meetup Planning Process
 The planning process is structured to ensure each event is well-organized: